 With every one of your patients focused on turkey for Thanksgiving it wouldn’t be hard to come to the conclusion that, yes, turkeys are gobbling up your hearing aid sales in November.
 In December it gets even worse when Santa shows up at every mall and street corner to distract new patients from scheduling an appointment.

 But hold on for a dang minute…turkeys gobbling up your sales?
-Santa stealing your patients?
+Is Santa really stealing your patients?

 What’s really going on and what can you do to make November and December your best months ever?